jelic98/raf_nlp/README.md

 ### Other

+* corpus has random size in multiple runs (words not connecting properly)
 * scan vocabulary if word is not found in the map
 * sort vocabulary by frequency for faster retrievals
 * iterative functions for bst